tzebrowski/ObdMetrics/README.md

 #### Testability

-The framework under `org.obd.metrics.test.utils` package exposes set of interfaces like: `CodecTest` which allows to write clean PIDs tests with the focus on business aspects of its development.
+As part of the solution there is available dedicated module name [ObdMetricsTest](https://github.com/tzebrowski/ObdMetricsTest/tree/main "ObdMetricsTest") which exposes set of interfaces like: `CodecTest` which allows to write clean PIDs tests with the focus on business aspects of its development.

 ```java